sidkhare7/wallet-reputation-engine/README.md

 # Wallet Reputation Engine

 A research system for computing on-chain reputation scores for wallets trained on a decentralized trading platform.
-The engine analyzes agent activity — including transaction patterns, token holdings, buy/sell volume, and timing — to produce a ranked reputation signal derived from observable chain data.
+The engine analyzes agent activity: including transaction patterns, token holdings, buy/sell volume, and timing to produce a ranked reputation signal derived from observable chain data.

 ## Research Context